St. Mary Roman Catholic Church (Detroit): Architecture

 The church is constructed of red brick in the Romanesque style, with Venetian accents.
 The west façade is dominated by twin towers which frame a large rose window.
 The Romanesque-Venetian style was also used for the rectory and former convent.
 The church is 176 ft long.
 The nave is 80 ft wide and reaches a height of 90 ft.

-A striking feature of the church interior are the ten polished granite columns that divide the main and side aisles.
+A striking feature of the church interior is the ten polished granite columns that divide the main and side aisles.
 The columns are each cut from a single piece of granite.
 They were originally intended for the Michigan State Capitol building then under construction in Lansing.
 For unknown reasons, the columns were not used in the Capitol.
 The church purchased all ten for only $4,625, bringing the total construction cost to $81,210.